adaptiman/adaptiman-hugo/content/project/tactiletts.md

 ## For More Information:

 David Sweeney is the study researcher.
-You can contact him by emailing [sweeney@tamu.edu](mailto:sweeney@tamu.edu) or calling (979) 458-9201.
+You can contact him by emailing [sweeney@tamu.edu](mailto:sweeney@tamu.edu) or calling (979) 492-9598.

 ## For Non-Apple Participants

-If you don't have an Apple iOS device such as an iPhone or iPad, you can visit the following link to get an audio copy of the study text that you can use for your own study purposes.
+If you don't have an Apple iOS device such as an iPhone or iPad, you can [visit this link](http://people.tamu.edu/~adaptiman/files/Chap11-segment.mp3) to get an audio copy of the study text that you can use for your own study purposes.
+Optionally, you can participate in the study by contacting David Sweeney and requesting a loan of an Apple mobile device.

 ## Informed Consent